WiCi-Lab/WiCi-Lab.github.io/README.md

 ## Recruitment in [CCNU](https://phy.ccnu.edu.cn)

-           Looking for competitive master/Ph.D. students, please refer to the CCNU Introduciton for more details.
+           Looking for competitive master/Ph.D. students, please refer to the CCNU official website for more details.